kasparsd/wp-docs-md/docs/wp-articles.md

 ![Focal point picker for the cover image](https://wordpress.org/documentation/files/2019/03/cover-block-focalpoint.png)Focal point picker for the cover imageIf the fixed background option is turned off, you will see the focal point picker.
 This tool lets you identify the main point of interest in the photo and highlight.
 Click on the picker to drag it to the spot you want, or use the left and top position percentages below to set it manually.

 The clear media button removes the media and any changes you have to it.

+#### Resolution

+Cover block has been enhanced with new image resolution controls.
+You now have access to Resolution dropdown when selecting either a Featured Image, existing image from Media Library or uploading new image.
+This dropdown allows you to choose from available image sizes such as Thumbnail, Medium, Large and Full Size, helping you optimize for performance and visual quality.

+#### Featured Image

+#### Background Image

 #### Alternative text